Don’t you find it annoying if your toilet refuses to flush? Yeah, such a problem gets on our nerves too.

 If any of these valves become damaged, it will affect the water flow in the toilet.
 As a result, you won’t be able to flush it.

-To check the valves, open the lid and examine each of them for any signs of damage.
+To check the valves, open the lid and examine each of them for any signs of a damage toilet.
 You can try draining the water from the tank first to help you inspect the valves better.

 How To Fix It?